GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

         child: Column(
           mainAxisAlignment: MainAxisAlignment.spaceEvenly,
           children: [
-            Counter1View(), // No const to get rebuild Counter2View(),
+            Counter1View(), // Not const to make it rebuildable Counter2View(),
             Text('🏁 Result: ${viewModel.sum}'), // Will be updated when sum changes ],